-Seeing there's an absolute cancer epidemic sweeping the world it behooves everyone of us to make sure that these greens are on the menu at least once a week.
+Seeing there's an absolute epidemic of malignant disease sweeping the world it behooves everyone of us to make sure that these greens are on the menu at least once a week.

-Men will be particularly pleased to hear that the aggressive prostate cancer that is the leading CA killer of men, not to mention that it leaves them impotent, is far less common in men who enjoy the queen of the table regularly.
+Men will be particularly pleased to hear that the aggressive prostate malignant tumour that is the leading CA killer, not forgetting to mention that it leaves them impotent, is far less common in those who enjoy the queen of the table regularly.

-But perhaps you're not so crazy about broccoli.
-And your kids absolutely refuse to eat it.
-Well, here's a way to butter it up.
+But perhaps you're not so crazy about broccoli; and your kids absolutely refuse to eat it.
+Well, here is a way to butter it up.

-First the chickpeas, which are really only an optional extra, and require some aforethought; use a can if you are in a hurry.
+First let us consider the chickpeas, which are really only an optional extra, and require some aforethought; use a can if you are in a hurry.